This post may contain affiliate links. Please read our disclosure policy.

 - Prepare the stuffing up until the point when you bake it.
 Store it covered in the refrigerator.

 - Work backwards from the time you want to eat and give yourself an extra buffer of 2 hours for turkeys that refuse to cook (probably because they have 5 side dishes in there with them…).
 Pop that turkey in.
 When it is about 2/3 done (so in about 2 hours for a 12 pound bird), I start to cook my side dishes.
-Pop those scalloped potatoes in the oven and that cornbread stuffing.

 Right Before Serving:

-- Warm the potato rolls in the oven and brush with a little melted butter.
+- Warm the rolls in the oven and brush with a little melted butter.
 Sprinkle with fleur de sel for extra credit.

 - Step back and admire all your handy work.